 Set in France and Italy, All's Well That Ends Well is a story of one-sided romance, based on a tale from Boccaccio's The Decameron.

-Helen, orphaned daughter of a doctor, is under the protection of the widowed Countess of Rossillion.
+Helen, the orphaned daughter of a doctor, is under the protection of the widowed Countess of Rossillion.

 In love with Bertram, the countess' son, Helen follows him to court, where she cures the sick French king of an apparently fatal illness.